Have never seen such chaos, anarchy as what is playing out in Punjab Cong: Manish Tewari | Politics

 In a series of tweets on Sunday, Tewari questioned the progress on issues like the 2015 sacrilege incidents, drug menace and power purchase pacts.
 He also hit out at Congress general secretary Harish Rawat over his reference in an interview.

 ''Since you (Rawat) referred to me in this interview I also have great regard and respect for you going back to days when I headed the National Students' Union of India and you the Congress Sevadal.
-However, in my 40 years plus in the Congress I have never seen such chaos and anarchy as what is playing out in INC Punjab today.
+However, in my 40 years plus in the Congress I have never seen such chaos and anarchy as what is playing out in INC Punjab today,'' he said on Twitter.

 He also termed the Mallikarjun Kharge-led three-member panel formed by the Congress earlier to end factionalism in its Punjab unit as ''a serious error of judgement''.